 Below is our quick and honest Singapore Night Safari review – we’ll think you’ll like our answer!

 We loved the idea of being able to see animals we wouldn’t normally see – and they would even be awake.
-We couldn’t wait!
+We couldn’t wait.

 And we WERE NOT AT ALL disappointed!

-In fact, quite the opposite – it was one of the top highlights of our Singapore itinerary and of our entire honeymoon!
+Quite the opposite – it was one of the top highlights of our Singapore itinerary and of our entire honeymoon!

 Because we followed some advice we read before our trip, we missed out on long queuing times and hoards of people.